Soulou/msc-thesis-cloud-container-loadbalance/LiteratureReview/Papers.md

 - - -

+__Tags__: reassignment, live migration, overhead
-Thomas, S., Andeas, W.
+> [12] Thomas, S., Andeas, W.
-Virtual Machine Re-Assignment Considering Migration Overhead 2012 - Network Operations and Management Symposium
+> Virtual Machine Re-Assignment Considering Migration Overhead
+> 2012 - Network Operations and Management Symposium

 Short publication (may be taken as an extension of the previous publication) which stats at the observation that in publications relative to virtual machine